czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 ::::{dropdown} Plan your support process
 :open:

 Build a plan for how you will support the use of your hub amongst your community.
-Here are some things to consider:
+Begin by trying to answer the following questions:

 - How will you communicate with your users?
 - Where will your users report issues?